-The PBI-MRI study is a research study to help improve our understanding of brain development in premature infants.
-Because brain injury and abnormal brain development are common in premature infants, we want to understand what causes it and what can help make it better.
-Click on PBI-MRI study for more information.
+The Perinatal Brain Injury MRI study (PBI-MRI) is a research study to help improve our understanding of brain development and perinatal brain injury in very premature infants.
+Because early neonatal brain injury and abnormal brain development are common in premature infants, we want to understand their causes, early diagnosis using newer modes of imaging, ways to prevent them and early prediction of neurodevelopmental delays.

-The Early Prediction study is a follow-up study to the PBI-MRI study.
-We are trying to understand what causes brain injury and abnormal brain development in premature infants.
-Click on Early Prediction study for more information.
+The Early Prediction Study is a follow-up study to the PBI-MRI study.
+We are trying to understand what causes specific types of brain injury and abnormal brain development, as well as identify early imaging measures (biomarkers) that can accurately predict the development of functional problems like cerebral palsy and cognitive/learning problems in premature infants.

 Adult brain atlases have existed for years.
 Why is it so crucial — and so difficult — to build one for preemies?